ImNotGood69/union_shop/prompts.md

 prompt for collections and carousel

 in the area where the large image with the button is. please turn it into a carousel, please add the button on the next slide that says "view collections", subsequently, create a page that would show collections of certain themes. these themes being autumn favourites, black friday. these clickable widgets should also include image tags. which i will populate later

+prompt for arrows on carousel:

+please add arrow shaped buttons to the left and right of the carousel so that you can click and go to the other part of the carousel